Avnu/detd/README.md

 * Only some Intel Ethernet controllers supported
   * Code ready to support additional devices
 * Only Linux support
-* Only talker streams
-* taprio support restricted to offload mode
-  * Code ready to support additional qdiscs
 * Launch-Time Control not supported
   * E.g. etf qdisc
 * Current support for AF_PACKET only